 To access Canvas, click on the appropriate button below.
 Teachers and students, enter your Office365 account information when prompted.
-Parents, enter the login information that you entered when you created your account.
+Parents, enter the login information you entered when creating your account.

 Canvas is a web-based learning management system which brings together all digital resources and tools that students and teachers use daily during various aspects of a lesson, whether in the classroom or at home.
 Designed specifically for the K-12 environment, the program is comprehensive and easy to use.
 It includes a calendar for posting important due dates and reminders, pages with content built-in and with links to other class resources, discussion boards to foster engaging, educational dialogue, and assignments with drop-boxes for work submission.
 Canvas also integrates with Microsoft Office365 tools, making access to OneDrive and other apps seamless.
 In short, it is a hub for teaching and learning and for communication about student skill development and learning achievement.